sendbird/sendbird-platform-sdk-java/docs/AnnouncementsApi.md

 <a name="updateAnnouncementById"></a>
 # **updateAnnouncementById**
-> UpdateAnnouncementByIdResponse updateAnnouncementById(uniqueId, apiToken, updateAnnouncementByIdData)
+> UpdateAnnouncementByIdResponse updateAnnouncementById(apiToken, uniqueId, updateAnnouncementByIdData)

 Update an announcement